-Name of the authors: MS. ENKHTSETSEG NERGUI MR. MUNKH-ORGIL TUVAANDORJ

-Name of the law firm: Anand Advocates LLP

-Brief profile: Anand Advocates LLP is recognized as one of the leading professional law firms in Mongolia.
+Name of the authors: MS. ENKHTSETSEG NERGUI MS. MARALGOO DASHDOOROV Name of the law firm: Anand Advocates LLP Brief profile: Anand Advocates LLP is recognized as one of the leading full services law firms in Mongolia.
 Our firm is distinguished by the depth and scope of its legal advisory services and a deep understanding of the business culture in Mongolia.
-As a result, Anand Advocates are listed in Chambers and Partners in Band 1 for General Business Law in Mongolia.
-The firm's practice has a strong focus on assisting both foreign and local companies in investing and doing business in Mongolia, and is particularly experienced in such areas as banking and finance, mining and petroleum, corporate and M&A, real estate, litigation, dispute resolution, intellectual property, and tax, as well as infrastructure and foreign direct investment.

-Tel No: +976-11-75753322

-Fax No: + 976-70119442
+As a result, Anand Advocates listed in Chambers and Partners and Legal 500 as a leading law firm.
+The firm's practice has strong focus on assisting both foreign and local companies in investing and doing business in Mongolia and is particularly experienced in such areas as banking and finance, mining and petroleum, corporate and M&A, real estate, litigation, dispute resolution, intellectual property, and tax, as well as infrastructure and foreign direct investment.
+Tel No: +976-11-75753322 Fax No: + 976-70119442 E-mail: enkhtsetseg@anand-advocates.mn Website: www.anand-advocates.mn

-E-mail: enkhtsetseg@anand-advocates.mn

-Website: www.anand-advocates.mn